 Note that the value of a given year of experience varies since not all years are weighted equally.
 The teacher’s fourth year of eligibility counts for less “experience” than the teacher’s third year, since during the third year the school was slightly more successful (score of 5) in meeting its performance goals than during the fourth year (score of 4).
 In addition, note that the LC bonus is the one element of TEP’s teacher compensation that trends upward, the longer that a teacher is employed at TEP (although there are occasional downward drops as seen from year 1 to year 2 above).
 Since the teacher’s base salary remains flat (aside from periodic cost-of-living adjustments), and the CYSP bonus is unrelated to length of tenure, it is the LC bonus that provides the equivalent of annual raises, a necessary element of a sustainable compensation plan.
 The innovation is that raises do not reward simple longevity; instead, raises reward only experience that contributes positively towards meeting the school’s goals.

 A note about the payment of teacher bonuses: Teacher bonuses are paid in equal installments over the course of the year immediately following the year in which the bonuses are earned.
-For example, Teacher X receives an Outstanding rating for the 2010-11 academic year, her second year of employment at TEP (which is her first year of eligibility for the annual bonus).
-During the same year, TEP receives an annual school performance score of a perfect 5 out of 5.
-Thus, Teacher X earns a total bonus of $25,000, which is paid out to Teacher X in equal bi-monthly installments over the course of the following academic year, 2011-12.
+For example, Teacher X successfully completes the 2015-16 academic year, her second year of employment at TEP's middle school (which is her first year of eligibility for the annual bonus).
+During the same year, TEP receives an annual middle school performance score of a perfect 5 out of 5.
+Thus, Teacher X earns a total bonus of $25,000, which is paid out to Teacher X in equal bi-monthly installments over the course of the following academic year, 2016-17.
 If Teacher X leaves TEP before all or part of her bonus is paid out, she forfeits the remaining unpaid portion of the bonus.